Movies Worth Seeing

 John Carpenter’s Big Trouble In Little China

-Send a text A truck driver who can’t stop asking questions, a friend who does the real fighting, and a sorcerer who waited 2,000 years for green eyes—there’s a reason Big Trouble in Little China refuses to fade.
+Send us Fan Mail A truck driver who can’t stop asking questions, a friend who does the real fighting, and a sorcerer who waited 2,000 years for green eyes—there’s a reason Big Trouble in Little China refuses to fade.
 We dive straight into why this cult classic still sparks debate: the self-aware camp, the electric synths, the rain-soaked neon, and the audacity of casting a swaggering, lovable bumbler as your poster hero.
 We break down Kurt Russell’s Jack Burton as a brilliant misdirect—loud, lost, but weirdly brave—while Wang carries the narrative weight and the martial arts grace.
 That inversion lets John Carpenter poke holes in the American hero myth without losing the popcorn thrills.
 From practical monsters and the iconic knife throw to uneven but ambitious fight staging, we pull apart the craft that makes the movie sing.
 And yes, we talk about the moments that age poorly—forced flirtations, accented English used among Chinese characters—and how the satire lands alongside the stereotypes.
 Carpenter’s fingerprints are everywhere: the synth-driven score that snaps scenes into focus, the pulpy color palette that turns Chinatown into a fever dream, and the long partnership with Russell that keeps risk-taking fun.
 We trace cultural ripples into 90s pop culture, Mortal Kombat parallels, and why this film bombed before becoming midnight-movie royalty.
 Two of us call it pure five-star joy; one of us gives it a thoughtful seven, intrigued enough to chase The Thing next.
 Whether you rewatch for the set design, the one-liners, or that thunder-lit ceiling shot, there’s big charm in this little slice of cinematic chaos.
 Hit play, ride with the Pork Chop Express, and tell us: is Jack Burton a hero, a decoy, or the perfect mix of both?
 If you enjoy our take, subscribe, share with a friend, and drop your favorite line in the comments.
 Support the show

 1h 9m